 You cannot assume that you’re not in a position to create change; neither can you assume that what you want to do won’t have value.
 No matter your age, young or old, you have the power to influence and impact others.
 There are people out there waiting to be positively impacted, and it all starts with what you do now.
 The clock is ticking.
 If there’s something you can do to impact others, what would you do?
 What would you say to them?

 3) Spread Empathy

 Along with action taking comes empathy.
 Respecting each other as humans.
 Recognizing that all of us have our individual needs, fears, hopes, and dreams, and are not soulless objects to be used.
 Loving each other as people.

-Individually there is nothing wrong with some of these behaviors as everyone has the right to choose.
-But when entire segments of a population start to recluse, opt out of relationships, or even opt to die, that’s when its leaders and even previous leaders need to seriously reflect on what is going on, and the effects of their policies and national direction.
+Individually there is nothing wrong with some of these behaviors as people have the right to choose.
+But when entire segments of a population start to recluse, opt out of relationships, or even opt to die, that’s when its leaders and even previous leaders need to seriously reflect on what is going on and the effects of their policies and national direction.